pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/quantum_computer.md

 <BlockImage id="advanced_ae:quantum_structure" p:formed="true" p:powered="true" scale="4"></BlockImage>
 </Row>

-These block provide the framing of the quantum computer.
+These blocks provide the framing of the quantum computer.
 They are used as a building block for the quantum computer and connect everything together.

 ## The multiblock